-Back in the summer, we wrote to our growing network of services providers about doing things differently for valuable first impressions & winning contracts.
-You can see the blog post here.
+Back in the summer (of 2020), we sent some detailed guidance to our network of service providers about how to do things differently for valuable first impressions & winning contracts.

 2. Always send a message with your expression of interest.
 No message generally equates to a decline from a client (not always, but mostly).
 You’d be immediately putting yourself at a disadvantage without a solidly crafted pitch.

 3. Make your pitch personal - don’t copy and paste a generic sales message for your / your consultancy’s services.
 It doesn’t look good if you do.
 And we’ll likely be in touch to ask you to do better next time.